Null (SQL): Outer joins

 The result set generated by this query demonstrates how SQL uses Null as a placeholder for values missing from the right-hand (PhoneNumber) table, as shown below.

 Aggregate functions

 SQL defines aggregate functions to simplify server-side aggregate calculations on data.
 Except for the COUNT(*) function, all aggregate functions perform a Null-elimination step, so that Nulls are not included in the final result of the calculation.

 Note that the elimination of Null is not equivalent to replacing Null with zero.
 For example, in the following table, AVG(i) (the average of the values of i) will give a different result from that of AVG(j):

 Here AVG(i) is 200 (the average of 150, 200, and 250), while AVG(j) is 150 (the average of 150, 200, 250, and 0).
-A well-known side effect of this is that in SQL AVG(z) is equivalent with not SUM(z)/COUNT(*) but SUM(z)/COUNT(z).
+A well-known side effect of this is that in SQL, AVG(z) is not equivalent with SUM(z)/COUNT(*) but with SUM(z)/COUNT(z).

 The output of an aggregate function can also be Null.
 Here is an example: